jbush001/NyuziProcessor/README.md

    (http://dl.altera.com/?edition=web)

 This loads programs onto the board over the serial port, so your development machine must be connected to the board using a serial cable.

-On MacOS:
+The environment variable SERIAL_PORT must be set to the path to your serial device.
+For a Prolific USB based dongle on MacOS, the path is:

     export SERIAL_PORT="/dev/cu.usbserial"

-On linux:
+The same part on Linux is:

     export SERIAL_PORT="/dev/ttyUSB0"

 ## Building and Running